The Legend of Zelda: 2002–2005: Introduction of Toon Link and multiplayer

 The Game Boy Advance release of A Link to the Past in 2002 featured a new game, Four Swords, the first multiplayer Zelda.
 This game introduced Toon Link, a name first used in Super Smash Bros.
 Brawl to refer to cartoon-based visual designs of Link.
-Four Swords Anniversary Edition was released on September 28, 2011 as free DSiWare available until February 20, 2012.
+Four Swords Anniversary Edition was released in September 2011, as free DSiWare available until February 20, 2012.

-When Nintendo revealed the GameCube on August 24, 2000, the day before Nintendo's Space World 2000 exposition, a software demonstration showed a realistically styled real-time duel between Ganondorf and Link.
-Fans and the media speculated that the battle might be from a Zelda game in development at the time.
-At SpaceWorld 2001, Nintendo showed a cel-shaded Zelda game, later released as The Wind Waker in December 2002.
-Due to poor reception, nothing further was shown until a playable demonstration was ready.
-Miyamoto felt The Wind Waker would "extend Zeldas reach to all ages".
-The gameplay centres on controlling wind with a baton called the "Wind Waker" and sailing a small boat around an island-filled ocean, retaining similar gameplay mechanics as the previous 3D games in the series.
+The Wind Waker, a 3D cel-shaded game also featuring Toon Link, was released in Japan in December 2002, and the US and Europe in 2003.
+The gameplay centers on controlling wind with a baton called the Wind Waker and sailing a small boat around an island-filled ocean, retaining similar gameplay mechanics as the previous 3D games in the series.
 The Legend of Zelda: Collector's Edition, released for the GameCube in 2003, included the original The Legend of Zelda, Zelda II, Ocarina of Time, Majora's Mask, and a demo of The Wind Waker.
 The Legend of Zelda: The Wind Waker HD was released for Wii U in 2013.

 Four Swords Adventures was released for the GameCube in early 2004 in Japan and America, and January 2005 in Europe.
 Based on the handheld Four Swords, Four Swords Adventures was another deviation from previous Zelda gameplay, focusing on level-based and multiplayer gameplay.
 The game contains 24 levels and a map screen; there is no connecting overworld.
 For multiplayer features, each player must use a Game Boy Advance system linked to the GameCube via a Nintendo GameCube – Game Boy Advance link cable.
 The game features a single-player campaign, in which using a Game Boy Advance is optional.
 Four Swords Adventures includes two gameplay modes: "Hyrulean Adventure", with a plot and gameplay similar to other Zelda games, and "Shadow Battle", in which multiple Links, played by multiple players, battle each other.
-The Japanese and Korean versions include an exclusive third segment, "Navi Trackers" (originally designed as the stand-alone game "Tetra's Trackers"), which contains spoken dialogue for most of the characters, unlike other games in The Legend of Zelda series.
+The Japanese and Korean versions include an exclusive third segment, "Navi Trackers", which contains spoken dialogue for most of the characters.

 In November 2004 in Japan and Europe, and January 2005 in America, Nintendo released The Minish Cap for the Game Boy Advance.
 In The Minish Cap Link can shrink in size using a mystical, sentient hat named Ezlo.
 While shrunk, he can see previously explored parts of a dungeon from a different perspective, and enter areas through otherwise-impassable openings.
-It was later released on the Wii U Virtual Console.
+It was later released on the Wii U Virtual Console and Nintendo Classics.